 I work as a clinician and see people with type 1 every week.
 Just one hour in the clinic reminds me why this work is important and the stories my patients tell me never cease to provide motivation.
 And when I meet a person who has just heard that they have been diagnosed, I long to be able to offer something different from the treatments we already have.
 And that sends me back to the research lab raring to go too.

 What is your hope for your research in the future?

-Type 1 is almost the only major autoimmune disease now that does not have a licensed immunotherapy.
+Type 1 is almost the only major autoimmune condition now that does not have a licensed immunotherapy.
 With the explosion in biologics available for other treatments, I am sure there are available therapies that will slow the loss of insulin in type 1 – we just need to find which one.
-And the “blue-sky” research can then follow-on with ways to safely prevent the disease at a stage before it is clinically diagnosed.
-I would then view it that it would be rare to diagnose type 1 in childhood and most patients diagnosed would have easier control for many years after diagnosis.
-The step after that is a prevention programme to eradicate the disease altogether.
+And the “blue-sky” research can then follow-on with ways to safely prevent the condition at a stage before it is clinically diagnosed.
+I would then view it that it would be rare to diagnose type 1 in childhood and most people diagnosed would find it easier to manage for many years after diagnosis.
+The step after that is a prevention programme to eradicate type 1 altogether.